nkkav/kmul/README.rst

   Emit software routine in the NAC general assembly language (default).

 **-ansic**
+  Emit software routine in ANSI C (for widths up to 32 bits).

+**-gnu89**
-  Emit software routine in ANSI C (for widths up to 64 bits).
+  Emit software routine in ANSI C with GNU extensions (for widths up to 64 bits).

 **-c99**
   Emit software routine in C99 (for widths up to 64 bits).